Houston Carpal Tunnel Treatment

 The median nerve travels from the forearm into the hand through a “tunnel” in your wrist – the carpal tunnel.
-Wrist bones form the bottom and sides of the tunnel and a ligament covers the top.
+Wrist bones form the bottom and sides of the tunnel, and a ligament covers the top.
 This tunnel also contains nine tendons.
 Increased pressure within the carpal tunnel squeezes the median nerve.
-Eventually, the pressure affects the functioning of the nerve which may result in numbness, tingling, and pain.
+Eventually, stress affects the nerve’s functioning, which may result in numbness, tingling, and pain.

 Carpal Tunnel (CTS) Diagnosis

-Your doctor may confirm the diagnosis of CTS by the following: a physical examination, an x-ray and an EMG (electromyography) or NCS (nerve conduction study) will be ordered to determine the severity of the CTS.
+Your doctor may confirm a CTS diagnosis by the following: a physical examination, an x-ray, and an EMG (electromyography) or NCS (nerve conduction study) are ordered to determine the CTS severity.

-Causes include anything that causes swelling of the tendons or decreases the space in the carpal tunnel, such as, repetitive use of the hand and wrist or regular use of vibrating instruments.
-Some other causes could be, fractures (broken bones in the hand or wrist) arthritis, thyroid disease, diabetes, and pregnancy.
+Causes include anything that causes swelling of the tendons or decreases the carpal tunnel space, such as repetitive use of the hand and wrist or regular use of vibrating instruments.
+Some other causes could be fractures (broken bones in the hand or wrist), arthritis, thyroid disease, diabetes, and pregnancy.